 The first thing you need to know about my relationship with Martin Sherman’s astounding play Bent is that it was one of the last things I saw performed before I created My Theatre (then a standalone website, now a branch of this one).
-In July 2009 I saw a truly brilliant production at Ryerson Theatre School that I credit as being the show that made me want to write about theatre.
+In June 2009 I saw a truly brilliant production at Ryerson’s Abrams Studio Theatre that I credit as being the show that made me want to write about theatre.
 I couldn’t rest until I’d told as many people as I could about that production, and I wanted the actors to know how phenomenal a job they had done with such a phenomenally difficult task.
 Specifically, the actor who played Horst delivered a performance so mesmerizing that the idea of him leaving the theatre with only the expected praises of his family and friends actually saddened me.
-I’ve gotten lots of hatemail over the years for being too hard on actors, but the reason I am is that I want performers (and directors and writers and everyone else in the theatre) who deliver something truly special to know that when I say that I’m not just saying it to be nice; I’m saying it because it’s true (just like I am when I say something’s not as good).
-That Ryerson production has stuck in my mind ever since, not only as the play that prompted our most prominent MyEntWorld branch and my introduction to an actor who has become a staple of our most glowing reviews (the Horst in question was future My Theatre Award winner Jesse Nerenberg), but as the best student production I have ever seen and a truly great piece of theatre on a far grander scale.
+I’ve gotten lots of hatemail over the years for being too hard on actors, but the reason I am is that I want performers (and directors and writers and everyone else in the theatre) who deliver something truly special to know that, when I say that, I’m not just saying it to be nice; I’m saying it because it’s true (just like I am when I say something’s not as good).
+That 2009 production has stuck in my mind ever since, not only as the play that prompted our most prominent MyEntWorld branch and my introduction to an actor who has become a staple of our most glowing reviews (the Horst in question was future My Theatre Award winner Jesse Nerenberg), but as the best student production I have ever seen and a truly great piece of theatre on a far grander scale.

 So, with all that in mind, I was excited and apprehensive and everything in between when I saw that the highly hit-or-miss Hart House Theatre had slated Bent as their final production of the 2012/13 season.
 It’s a remarkable piece of theatrical writing- a complicated and heartwrenching mix of comedy, romance, and historical drama- and obviously one that’s close to my heart.
 Hart House has been batting about .500 over the last couple seasons (a great average in baseball, a mediocre one for a theatre company): Cabaret?
 Fantastic!
 Night of the Iguana?
 Blegh.
 Rosencrantz & Guildenstern?
 Blah.
 Rachel Corrie?
 YES!
 Romeo & Juliet?
 Pretty good.
 This could have gone either way.
 Luckily, Hart House managed to assemble one of their best casts all year and Bent is every bit the evocative and beautiful piece it should be.